cescobaz/haskell-monad-composition/README.md

 Given a Monad as `MyMonad a`, runner run the monad instance and return something like `a`.

-## Second level of monad composition: ExceptT StateT
+## Two level of monad composition: ExceptT StateT

 The type of app monad is the same, but the generic `m` is now wrapped by an other monad: the StateT monad transformer.